-When Can Babies Sleep On Their Tummies?
+When Can Babies Sleep on Their Tummies?

 Studies conducted by KidsHealth show that most cases of SIDS occur during the first year of a newborn’s life – a majority of those cases being between two to six months.
-Babies with naturally lower body strength tend to roll over by the sixth month.
+Babies with natural lower body strength tend to roll over by the sixth month.
 This has its benefits, as babies who spend time on their bellies after the first six months while awake can build upper body strength to lift their heads off the ground faster.

 Warning: It is essential to monitor the child during this period as SIDS is still a natural risk.
 Do not leave your baby on their belly unsupervised.

-Baby Sleeping On Belly: Safe Sleeping Guidelines
+Baby Sleeping on the Belly: Safe Sleeping Guidelines

-There are multiple ways to ensure your baby is safe and well rested and that your baby’s sleeping position on the stomach doesn’t cause any harm.
+There are multiple ways to ensure your baby is safe and well-rested, and that your baby’s sleeping position on the stomach doesn’t cause any harm.

-- Remove bumper pads: These accessories are quite common and almost every crib will come with the option of having the pads fitted.
+- Remove bumper pads: These accessories are quite common, and almost every crib will come with the option of having the pads fitted.
 However, it is recommended that you avoid installing these in your baby’s crib as they can be a suffocation hazard.

 Tummy Time When Your Baby Is Awake

-While sleeping on the belly is not recommended for babies, it is imperative that they lie on their bellies while they are awake.
-Use a firm and rigid surface with a mat on it to lay your baby on her stomach.
+While sleeping on the belly is not recommended for babies, it is imperative that they lie on their tummies while they are awake.
+Use a firm and rigid surface with a mat on it to lay your baby on his stomach.
 According to Karen Sokal-Gutierrez, M.D., M.P.H., babies need to lie on their stomachs while they are awake as it lets them build upper body strength and helps them breathe better while sleeping.

 Do not stress your baby with this activity.
-Lay her down only for three to five minutes at a stretch in the beginning.
+Lay him down only for three to five minutes at a stretch in the beginning.
 You can later increase the time as your baby gets used to it and builds the right strength for it.